The Scottish Rugby Union is the clubs.

 The same is true of the academies.
 Every player that arrives at an academy does so as a result of hours of support and input from volunteers at their local club or clubs.

 The clubs in Scotland are the lifeblood of Scottish rugby.
 The clubs produce the players.
 The schools and academies might hone and finesse their skills but only after a considerable investment of time from clubs and volunteers across the country.
-That investment not only produces players but it also produces the next generation of fans whose love of the game is forged through experiences of youth rugby.
+That investment not only produces players but it also produces the next generation of fans whose love of the game is forged through experiences of youth rugby, which is a really popular sport that people love to watch and even gamble on in sites like w88 online.

 I have Berwick Rugby Club to thank for my ongoing love of the sport.
 I had a hard time at school.
 Outside of playing for the club I was a member of the school debating society and I played the tuba.
 So it wasn’t easy mass debating my way through school with my massive instrument.
 But playing rugby gave me confidence, even though I wasn’t very good, and that’s because no one ever told me I was crap.
 Not my teammates and not my coaches.
 There was never anything other than encouragement.
 I even got an award for “best trainer” in my first season.